nationalarchives/code-club/README.md

 This includes coding exercises that will allow apprentice software developers to practice their coding skills and discuss the approach they have taken.

+## Session on 3 October 2017

+This session was focused on the assistance available via modern IDEs, using the features of PhpStorm (from JetBrains) as an example.
+The list of features discussed is available [here](resources/modern-ide-features.md).

-## Notes from session on 26 September 2017
+## Session on 26 September 2017

 We discussed: